About r/writing

 r/writing is a Subreddit for Writers with roughly 3.4M members.
 It has been around since 2008.
 It uses a forum format for communication.
 It is the 2nd largest community in the Writing topic page.

-Roughly 208K members have joined in the past year.
+Roughly 196K members have joined in the past year.
 Popular discussion topics include Writing, Characters, and Story.
+Common discussion themes are Pain & Anger.
 Product recommendations often mention books, writing apps, and writing tools.

 Community Topics